projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Guest Secure Boot with OVMF
 ---------------------------
-Open Virtual Machine Firmware (OVMF) is an EDK II based project to enable UEFI support for virtual machines in virtualized environment.
-In ACRN, OVMF is deployed to launch a user VM, as if the user VM is booted on a machine with UEFI firmware.
+Open Virtual Machine Firmware (OVMF) is an EDK II based project to enable UEFI support for virtual machines in a virtualized environment.
+In ACRN, OVMF is deployed to launch a User VM, as if the User VM is booted on a machine with UEFI firmware.

 UEFI Secure Boot defines how a platform's firmware can authenticate a digitally